ImageMagick/MagickCache/README.md

 Note, expired resources are annotated with an asterisks.

-## Magick Cache is not just for Images
+## MagickCache is not just for Images

 In addition to a type of image, you can store the image content in its original form, video, or audio as content type of `blob` or metadata with a content type of `meta`: